utopia-rise/fmod-gdextension/README.md

 ### Building the GDNative

+For each platforms, if your project structure is different from the one proposed here, you can overload `cpp_bindings` and `headers` parameters.

 #### OSX

 To build the GDNative for OSX, you should use this command in `fmod-gdnative` folder :